blue-llama/e-treasure-hunt/README.md

 ## Admin initiation

 - Navigate to <domain>/admin
-- Create an AppSetting object - tick "active"; if you are NOT using Google Maps, tick "use alternate map"
+- Create an AppSetting object - tick "active"
+  - Here you can force use of the alternate map

 ## Create levels